xcatliu/pagic/pagic.org/docs/config.md

 };
 ```

+The example can be viewed in the sidebar of [this page](https://blog.xcatliu.com/).

 ### `github`

 - Type: `string`
 - Supported themes: all
 - Dependent plugins: none

-Configure the GitHub link of the project, usually will display a link in the upper right corner, and will also be used for the link of the `editOnGitHub` button.
+Configure the GitHub link of the project, usually will display a link in the upper right corner, and will also be used for the link of the [editOnGitHub button](#tools).

 ### `branch`